Simon Nkoli: Early activism

-Anti-apartheid activism

-Nkoli first became involved in activism in high school, organizing students and spearheading a campaign opposing Afrikaans as his school's language of instruction during the 1976 Soweto Uprising.
-He was active in several groups including Young Christian Students, Young Christian Workers, and Vaal Youth Crusade.
+Nkoli first became involved in activism in high school, organizing students and spearheading a campaign opposing Afrikaans as his school's language of instruction during the 1976 Soweto uprising.
+During the uprising, he was arrested for the first time.
+Nkoli was active in several groups including Young Christian Students, Young Christian Workers, and Vaal Youth Crusade.

-While attending secretarial college in Johannesburg, Nkoli joined the Congress of South African Students (COSAS) and became secretary for its Vaal Triangle branch while his friend Gcina Malindi served as chair.
-Initially, the Vaal Triangle branch of the anti-apartheid group organized around student concerns and rent increases.
-After his colleagues in COSAS encouraged him to bring a girlfriend to their events, Nkoli came out to them as gay.
-The group held lengthy discussions about whether he should give up his position as secretary, with some arguing that homosexuality is "un-African".
-Ultimately, 80% of the group voted to support him.
-However, Nkoli continued to deal with homophobia from some members, and the experience affected his confidence as a COSAS leader.
+While attending secretarial college in Johannesburg in 1980, Nkoli joined the Congress of South African Students (COSAS), an anti-apartheid group.
+He became secretary for its Vaal Triangle branch while his close friend Gcina Malindi served as chair.
+At the time, the Vaal Triangle branch primarily organized around student concerns and rent increases.
+After Nkoli came out as gay to his colleagues in COSAS, the group debated whether he should give up his position as secretary, with some arguing that homosexuality is "un-African".
+Ultimately, 80% of the group voted for him to continue as secretary.

-Additionally, Nkoli worked at the South African Institute of Race Relations and assisted political prisoners with the Detainees Support Committee.
 Affiliated with both the United Democratic Front (UDF) and the then-banned African National Congress (ANC), Nkoli gave speeches and participated in marches, boycotts, and sit-ins.
 He was frequently detained by the police for his activism, sometimes for months at a time.

-Gay activism
+On several occasions, his mother was harassed by police who came to her home looking for him.
+Additionally, Nkoli worked at the South African Institute of Race Relations and assisted political prisoners via the Detainees Support Committee.

 In 1983, Nkoli joined the Gay Association of South Africa (GASA).
-A mostly white organization which considered itself to be "apolitical", GASA occasionally supported apartheid politicians and released statements denouncing homophobia but did not condemn apartheid.
-Nkoli opposed GASA's "apolitical" stance and was unable to attend many of their events because they were held in white-only locations.
-Additionally, he felt that GASA tokenized their Black members, allowing them to join primarily to convince the international LGBTQ community that GASA was not racist.
+A mostly white organization which considered itself to be apolitical, GASA occasionally released statements denouncing homophobia and did not publicly condemn apartheid.
+Nkoli opposed GASA's apolitical stance and was unable to attend many of their events because they were held in white-only locations.
 In an effort to create a more Black-inclusive space within GASA, Nkoli recruited new members via the City Press.
-They met on Saturdays— initially at the GASA office but later at members' homes in Soweto after white members complained that they were disruptive.
+They met on Saturdays—initially at the GASA office but later at members' homes in Soweto after white members complained that they were disruptive.
+Nkoli felt that GASA tokenized their Black members, to misrepresent the group as non-racist to the international gay community.
 In May 1984, Nkoli and the new members formed the Saturday Group, a GASA-affiliated organization that aimed to be a place for gay people of all races.
 According to Nkoli, the Saturday Group primarily provided counseling to gay Black people but also organized parties and had white members.
 Nkoli estimated that it had 124 members when he was arrested in September 1984, after which it disbanded.